ClueReader: Heterogeneous Graph Attention Network for Multi-hop Machine Reading Comprehension: Experiments

-In order to analyse the scalability of our model, we divide the development set into 6 groups according to the number of support documents, and then report the accuracy in each group.
-The grouped accuracies of the \WikiHop is illustrated as Fig.~\ref{fig:numaccwiki}, and our model shows the competitive results 73.59\% and 63.57\% in the group of ``1-10'' and ``11-20'', which the total number of samples in these two groups is 4,039 accounting for 95\% of the development set.
-The lowest accuracy 55.74\% appears in the group of ``41-50'', however, it raises to 62.5\% in ``51-62'', which shows the scalability of our model is effective.
-Besides, the grouped accuracies in the \MedHop is shown in Fig.~\ref{fig:numaccmed}, and the accuracy of each group is neck-and-neck.
-The highest and second-highest accuracies, \ie 60.00\% and 51.85\%, are in ``31-40'' and ``21-30'', which the lowest and second-lowest accuracies, \ie 0\% and 35.59\%, are in ``1-10'' and ``51-62''.
-In particularly, the result in the ``51-64'' of the \MedHop is against to the ``51-62'' of the \WikiHop, which inspires that we are supposed to concentrate on the difference between the open-domain and molecular textual contexts.
-In sum, the results in the different number of support documents show that our model has contributed to the scalability in the multi-hop MRC tasks.
+To analyze the scalability of our model, we divided the development set into six groups according to the number of support documents and then determined the accuracy in each group.
+The grouped accuracy on \WikiHop is shown in Figure~\ref{fig:numaccwiki}. \crname achieved competitive results: 73.59\% and 63.57\% in the groups of (1-10) and (11-20), with a total of 4,039 samples accounting for 95\% of the development set.
+The lowest accuracy of 55.74\% was for the group (41-50).
+However, it increased to 62.5\% in the group (51-62), which shows the scalability of our model is effective.
+The grouped accuracy on \MedHop is shown in Figure~\ref{fig:numaccmed}, and they are quite competitive.
+The highest and second-highest accuracy of 60.00\% and 51.85\% are in (31-40) and (21-30) groups, respectively, and the lowest and second-lowest accuracy of 0\% and 35.59\% are in (1-10) and (51-62) groups, respectively.
+In particular, the result in the (51-64) group on \MedHop is against the group (51-62) on \WikiHop, which implies that we must concentrate on the difference between the open-domain and molecular textual contexts.
+The results in the different number of support documents show the contribution of our model to the scalability of the multi-hop MRC tasks.

-As mentioned above, the \WikiHop development set is annotated the consistency between fact and documents and whether multiple documents are required to reason the question, we perform our models in five categories as the followed strategies.
-In each category, all the three annotators annotated: (1) ``requires multiple documents'' and ``follows fact''; (2) ``requires single document'' and ``follows fact''; (3) ``requires multiple documents'' and ``likely follows fact''; (4) ``requires single document'' and ``likely follows fact''; (5) ``not follows'' is not given.